MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-settings-azure-ad.md

     1. Under **Redirect URI**, select **Web** (if it isn't already selected).

-    1. Enter the **Reply URL** for your portal in the **Redirect URI** text box. <br> Example: `https://contoso-portal.powerappsportals.com/signin-saml_1`
+    1. Enter the **Reply URL** for your portal in the **Redirect URI** text box. <br /> Example: `https://contoso-portal.powerappsportals.com/signin-saml_1`

         > [!NOTE]
         > If you're using the default portal URL, copy and paste the **Reply URL** as shown in the **Create and configure SAML 2.0 provider settings** section on the **Configure identity provider** screen (step 6 above).
 If you're using a custom domain name for the portal, enter the custom URL.
-Be sure to use this value when you configure the **Assertion consumer service URL** in your portal settings while configuring the SAML 2.0 provider. <br> For example, if you enter the **Redirect URI** in Azure portal as `https://contoso-portal.powerappsportals.com/signin-saml_1`, you must use it as-is for the SAML 2.0 configuration in portals.
+Be sure to use this value when you configure the **Assertion consumer service URL** in your portal settings while configuring the SAML 2.0 provider. <br /> For example, if you enter the **Redirect URI** in Azure portal as `https://contoso-portal.powerappsportals.com/signin-saml_1`, you must use it as-is for the SAML 2.0 configuration in portals.

     1. Select **Register**.